 Careers in Insurance

-Underwriting involves the measurement and calculation of risk.
-The premiums charged by an insurer reflect this risk.
-They're appropriate and commensurate with the degree of likelihood that the insurance company will have to pay a claim if it writes a given policy.
+Underwriting involves the measurement and calculation of the risks involved in writing an insurance policy for a person, property, or event.
+The premiums—scheduled payments—charged by an insurer reflect this risk assessed by the underwriter.
+The premiums are appropriate and commensurate with the degree of likelihood that the insurance company will have to pay a claim if it writes a given policy.

 The investment function is equally important.
 A well-run insurance company will have, at least in the long run, a surplus of income from premiums over actual payouts of claims.
 This surplus must be properly and equitably invested, so insurance companies have substantial staffs dedicated to earning good returns on this money.